wolldog/project-portfolio/README.md

 ## Description
 A portfolio of projects to present to prospective employers.

-The purpose of this project is to create a portfolio of work samples to prospective employers.
+The purpose of this project is to create a portfolio of work samples for prospective employers.

 The portfolio presents my name and profile picture, a paragraph about me, my contact details and displays 5 work samples in a gallery with links to deployed applications.
 As these applications will be developed in the future, this project will provide place holders at this time.